iriyagupta/cvitsearch-se/README.md

 ### Collaborators

-* Developed at : Centre for Visual Information and Technology Lab, IIIT Hyderabad
+* Developed at : Centre for Visual Information and Technology

 Thanks to these organisations for providing the data :
 * National Digital Library of India, IIT Kharagpur
+* IIIT Hyderabad
 * British Library, UK

 ### Fork this repo